crowsonkb/clip-guided-diffusion/README.md

 clip_guided_diffusion "A beautiful fantasy painting of the wind by Wojciech Siudmak" --seed 15554
 ```

+### Info tool

+CLIP Guided Diffusion saves the prompt and CLI arguments used to generate an image in the image EXIF metadata.
+You can view this metadata with the `clip_guided_diffusion_info` tool.

 ### CLI arguments

 - `--checkpoint`: the diffusion model checkpoint to load (default: None)